 The 2019 Statista survey reveals that 64% of US respondents find stolen passwords as the most concerning issue about data privacy.
 However, such a high level of concern didn’t affect their habits related to keeping track of login information.

 According to the findings, 43% of respondents reported that their primary method of keeping track of their most crucial login information was to write it down.
-Another 45% of respondents named memorizing the login data as their primary method of tracking.
+Another 45% of respondents named memorizing the login data to their แทงบอลออนไลน์ accounts as their primary method of tracking.
 At the same time, only 12% of US online users take advantage of password managers.

 23.2 Million Victim Accounts Globally Used 123456 as Password